Disclosure: Tech Daily is reader-supported. If you make a purchase through our links, we may earn a commission (at no cost to you). Learn more.

 While some folks may be just registering one and doing nothing with it, others are ready to build their site out, which means you also need hosting.

-Our guide to web hosting in Canada is a good resource to pair up with this one to get a full picture on domains and hosting.
+Our guide to web hosting in Canada is a good resource to pair up with this one to get the complete picture on domains and hosting your website on your domain.

 There are dozens of registrars.